Things to do in Flores

 This is simply because, in 2003, a group of archaeologists discovered the remains of a Homo Floresiensis, which is said to be a new kind of human species.

-Word got around and now, archaeology fans can come here to see what this is all about.
-Again for me, time was not on my side where I could not visit the Liang Bua Cave near Ruteng in Flores.
+Word got around, and now, archaeology fans can come here to see what this is all about.
+Again, I needed more time to visit the Liang Bua Cave near Ruteng in Flores.

 Flores Maumere Photo